-Cost of sales consists of merchandise costs as well as capitalized freight, duty and other costs that are incurred to get the merchandise to our stores.
-Cost of sales also includes shrinkage, distribution and warehousing costs.
+Cost of sales consists of merchandise costs as well as capitalized freight to transport inventory to our distribution centers and stores, and duty and other costs that are incurred to distribute the merchandise to our stores.
+Cost of sales also includes shrinkage, damaged product disposals, distribution, warehousing and sourcing and compliance cost.
 The Company receives cash consideration from certain vendors related to vendor allowances and volume rebates, which is recorded as a reduction of costs of sales if the inventory is sold or as a reduction of the carrying value of inventory if the inventory is still on hand.
+Costs associated with the Company arranging and paying for freight to deliver products to customers is included in Cost of sales in the Consolidated Statements of Income.